zmkfirmware/zmk/docs/docs/behaviors/mod-tap.md

 ## Summary

-The Mod-Tap sends a different keypress, if it's tapped or held.
-When you tap the key shortly, the first keycode is sent.
-If you hold the key for longer than 200ms, the second keycode is sent.
+The Mod-Tap behavior sends a different keypress, depending on whether it's held or tapped.

+- If you hold the key for longer than 200ms, the first keycode ("mod") is sent.
+- If you tap the key (release before 200ms), the second keycode ("tap") is sent.

 If you press another key within the 200ms, the 'mod' behavior is also activated.